6 Steps to Transition to Seller Central on Amazon (Without Losing Sales)

 4. Enroll in Brand Registry

-The Brand Registry program gives sellers the tools to manage their brands on Amazon and report infringements more easily.
+The Amazon Brand Registry program gives sellers the tools to manage their brands on Amazon and report infringements more easily.
 Over 60,000 brands are already using Brand Registry and reporting 99% fewer infringements than before.
 This is important for sellers both for brand protection purposes and because it is a requirement for sellers to access features like Enhanced Brand Content, Brand Stores, and Early Reviewer Program.

 Brands looking to sign up will first need to make sure that they are eligible by reviewing Amazon’s Brand Registry requirements.
 If eligible, sellers will need to provide digital assets for trademarks and USPTO trademark numbers as well as the filer’s contact information.